Llisha-Bleu/stock-analysis/README.md

 2. Total Volume of each stock for that year
 3. Stock Return

+As mentioned previously, code was refactored to create a version that not only be faster but more efficient at performing the analysis

 Two analysis was conducted during this research excercise.
 They are:
 1. Comparing the stock performance between 2017 and 2018
 2. Comparing the execution times of the original script and the refactored script